 If you decide that you would not like to allow your employees to partake in Black Friday/Cyber Monday shopping during work hours, here’s what you can do.

 Note: There are no definitive ways to stop employees from shopping at work.
 Particularly determined employees can simply use their unmonitored personal smartphones and data plans to shop undetected.
 These measures are simply ways that you can prevent employees from using company-provided devices to do their personal shopping.

 If your company’s policies forbid the use of company equipment for personal use you should remind your employees in advance.
 This will ensure that your employees are aware of your expectations and provide a precedent for corrective action if excessive personal use becomes a concern.

-If you’d like to allow your employees to shop during their breaks you can use the internet restriction scheduler in your web filtering software to unblock shopping websites at designated times.
+If you’d like to allow your employees to shop during their breaks you can use the internet restriction scheduler to unblock shopping websites at designated times.

 If your employees are using company-provided devices you can install internet monitoring software on their workstations.
 This software will collect web activity data and generate reports that show you how your employees are spending their time.
 This will also let you see whether or not your employees are visiting potentially unsafe websites.

 For optimal results you can combine employee internet usage monitoring with a web filter.
 This will allow you to block all known unacceptable websites and discover any other websites that should be blocked.